 Before saying goodbye, giving the computer a good physical clean is a nice touch.
 Using a microfiber cloth and some isopropyl alcohol, gently clean the keyboard, screen, and exterior surfaces.
 This act makes the computer more presentable and helps maintain hygiene standards, especially if the device is donated for use by others.

-Advanced-Data Deletion Methods and Preparing for Recycling
+Advanced-Data Deletion Methods and Preparing for Management and Recycling

 While the basic steps outlined in the first part of this guide provide a strong foundation for deleting data, there are more advanced methods and considerations for those who want to ensure their data is as secure as possible.
 Moreover, understanding how to prepare a computer for recycling is crucial.
 This part delves deeper into these aspects, ensuring that one’s digital footprint is erased precisely before one’s computer embarks on its next journey.